Economies of Tech

 Within this nexus, anthropologists and social scientists from adjacent disciplines have the potential to contribute to both academic and public debates regarding economies of technology by engaging both critically and productively with the way that technology is shaping society and making specific assertions about what is “of value”.
 This course aims to equip students with knowledge, skills, and competencies to engage with the current developments in tech by building on classical as well as current theoretical perspectives from fields including economic and digital anthropology, sociology, and science and technology studies (STS).

 The course begins with a historical perspective on the development of current economic and tech-structures, asking what is actually new.
-It then examines types of tech economies and forms of valuation, considering topics such as credit (e)valuations, the power of platforms, the producers of tech such as software engineers and users, prediction algorithms, digital money and markets, and surveillance capitalism.
-Students will develop their own argument about the changing economies of tech during the course using an empirical case and present their own case for feedback at a workshop, before writing the final essay.
+It then examines types of tech economies and forms of valuation, considering topics such as the power of platforms, the producers of tech such as software engineers and users, prediction algorithms, digital money and markets, and surveillance capitalism.
+Activities in the course include group discussions, exercises, debates, and group presentations based on a reading of students’ choice.
+Students will develop their own argument about the changing economies of tech during the course using an empirical case.
+Students will have the opportunity to submit a topic proposal (max 4 pages) for peer feedback and to present their case for feedback at a workshop, before writing the final essay.

 At the end of the course students must be able to:

 - Describe key questions and debates regarding tech-related economies and economic practices